-On July 11, 2014, the Governor filed legislation requesting supplemental appropriations totaling \$41 million, including \$31 million to fund the final costs of this winter's snow and ice removal and \$10 million to add clinical staff at Bridgewater State Hospital.
+On July 11, 2014, the Governor filed legislation requesting supplemental appropriations totaling \$41 million, including \$32 million to fund the final costs of this winter's snow and ice removal and \$10 million to add clinical staff at Bridgewater State Hospital.
 The supplemental legislation also includes some budget-related and other technical language changes.
 One of those provisions would grant the Governor additional powers to control spending.
-See "Commonwealth Budget and Financial Management Controls - Overview of Operating Budget Process."
+See "COMMONWEALTH BUDGET AND FINANCIAL MANAGEMENT CONTROLS - Overview of Operating Budget Process."
 These tools are designed to provide the Governor with the flexibility to make spending reductions if the Secretary of Administration and Finance determines that budgeted revenues will be insufficient to meet all current and reasonably anticipated expenditures.
 The Governor also included language in the bill that would, if necessary, allow the use of judgments and settlements that would otherwise go to the Stabilization Fund to instead be used to produce a sufficient fiscal 2014 surplus to fund the specified investments authorized in the fiscal 2015 budget (see below).
+The fiscal 2014 judgment and settlements language was ultimately included in legislation approved by the Governor on August 5, 2014.